Princess Hermine of Schaumburg-Lippe

-Princess Hermine of Schaumburg-Lippe (Prinzessin Hermine zu Schaumburg-Lippe) (Bückeburg, 5 October 1845 - Regensburg, 23 December 1930) was a member of the princely family of Schaumburg-Lippe who was the consort of Duke Maximilian of Württemberg from 1876 until his death in 1888.
+Princess Hermine of Schaumburg-Lippe (Prinzessin Hermine zu Schaumburg-Lippe; 5 October 1845 - 23 December 1930) was a member of the princely family of Schaumburg-Lippe who was the consort of Duke Maximilian of Württemberg from 1876 until his death in 1888.

 Family and early life

 Princess Hermine was born on 5 October 1845 in Bückeburg, the capital of the Principality of Schaumburg-Lippe, during the reign of her paternal grandfather, George William, Prince of Schaumburg-Lippe.
 She was the eldest daughter of Adolf, Hereditary Prince of Schaumburg-Lippe and his wife Princess Hermine of Waldeck and Pyrmont.
 Her siblings included Prince Georg of Schaumburg-Lippe, who later succeeded as reigning prince of Schaumburg-Lippe and Prince Adolf of Schaumburg-Lippe, husband of Princess Viktoria of Prussia.

 Despite their high birth, Princess Hermine and her siblings were brought up very simply; one report said they "knew more about the kitchen than many women of lower degree".
 They were also well educated, and were able to hold their own in discussions about philosophy and science with the learned men in the principality.